Concolic Testing on Individual Fairness of Neural Network Models: Witness Search and Conditional Verification with PyFair

-Model fairness checking aims to exhaustively explore the input domain to identify a pair of instances $\varphi$ and $\varphi'$ identical in their NPAs but differ in their PAs and model outcomes.
+Model fairness checking searches the paired-input domain for instances $\varphi$ and $\varphi'$ that are identical in their NPAs but differ in their PAs and classifier labels.
 As discussed in the previous section, PyCT can be directly applied to check model fairness.
 However, since PyCT can only check one instance at a time, it faces limitations when dealing with infinite input domains: even after testing numerous samples without detecting discrimination, PyCT often cannot conclusively establish model fairness.
-To address this limitation, we propose a framework, named PyFair, to certify model fairness with completeness guarantees.
+To address this limitation, we propose a framework, named PyFair, to search for protected-attribute counterfactual unfairness witnesses and, under exact encoding and exhaustive exploration, verify their absence within the encoded domain.
 This framework essentially extends PyCT with an innovative data structure called the Dual DNN.